kodadot/developers/docs/beginning.md

 Quickly realizing the flexibility of [Substrate Data](https://polkadot.js.org/docs/substrate/extrinsics/#remark_remark-bytes) and skimming the [rmrk-spec repository](https://github.com/rmrk-team/rmrk-spec), they spun up a RMRK.app NFT reader, which gained support from the crypto community.
 However, this wasn't the idea they wanted to settle with.

-Finally, after working non-stop for 7 week and sending in a [proposal](https://kusama.polkassembly.io/motion/256) to become an NFT explorer, is the KodaDot that you know today, serving as the first public good of the Dotsama (Kusama/Polkadot) ecosystem.
+Finally, after working non-stop for 7 weeks and sending in a [proposal](https://kusama.polkassembly.io/motion/256) to become an NFT explorer, the KodaDot that you know today serves as the first public good of the Dotsama (Kusama/Polkadot) ecosystem.

 Read more about our journey from the bottom to the top [here](https://medium.com/kodadot/traverse-to-the-prime-show-733d6046d3f5).